Medical Report Template: Free Download for Clinical Use

 CMS E/M documentation guidelines (2021)

 Records must support the level of service billed.³ This connects to the MDM-based coding framework covered above.
-The 2023 extensions applied the same framework to all E/M settings.⁴ One related practice: copied or forwarded notes from a prior visit can carry audit risk.⁵ Document today's visit in today's note.
+The 2023 extensions applied the same framework to all E/M settings.⁴ One related practice: copied or forwarded notes from a prior visit can carry audit risk.³ Document today's visit in today's note.

 HIPAA Privacy Rule (45 CFR 164.502–514)

 The minimum necessary standard limits how PHI is used and disclosed, though it does not apply to disclosures to or requests by a provider for treatment purposes (45 CFR 164.502(b)).
 Even where the rule does not require it, keeping each note focused on what is clinically relevant is good documentation practice.
 A clinical note does not need the full social or family history if it is not pertinent to today's visit.
+For a full compliance overview, see our HIPAA compliance checklist.

 CMS Conditions of Participation (42 CFR 482.24)